-The next five Student Spotlights will highlight course experience of five students in the Incarceration & Health Course taught by Dr. Rebecca J. Shlafer.
-The following piece is a reflection written by Rachael Mills (MPH ’20) about her MCH experiences and what she learned in the course.
+This Student Spotlight series highlights the course experiences of students in the Incarceration & Health Course taught by Dr. Rebecca J. Shlafer.
+Other parts of the series include reflections from: Bri Warren, Hannah McNamee, Jeanette Fernandez-Baca, and Martha Johnson.
+The following piece is a reflection written by Rachael Mills about her MCH experiences and what she learned in the course.

 I came to the field of public health through a background in biology and social justice at Hamline University.
 After completing my undergraduate career, I pursued my masters in Multicultural College Teaching and Learning (MCTL) in the College of Education and Human Development (CEHD) here at the University of Minnesota (UMN).